Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_log.rst

        if the current iteration number is 0, there are no second-stage variables,
        or the master problem of the current iteration is not solved successfully.
+       An asterisk ("*") is appended to the value if decision rule polishing was unsuccessful.
    * - #CViol
      - Number of second-stage inequality constraints found to be violated during the separation step of the current iteration.